 We deliver free dental health checks and some initial treatment to fishers and their families through Dentaid.

 Dental health is just as important as physical and mental health but when you’re out at sea it’s often not a priority.
 And if you can’t get to see a dentist or you neglect your teeth it can lead to significant problems later on.

-That’s why the Seafarers Hospital Society has partnered with the Fishermen’s Mission and community dental providers Smile Together and Dentaid, to take dental health services into the fishing community.
+That’s why the Seafarers Hospital Society has partnered with the Fishermen’s Mission and community dental provider Dentaid, to take dental health services into the fishing community.
 We’re providing free dental checks and immediate treatment for fishers and their families at a variety of harbourside locations as part of SeaFit health events.
 We’re using state of the art mobile dental units, to provide high quality dental care where it’s needed.

 To find out more about SeaFit’s work on dental health, call Carol Elliott on 07486 319 621 or email: [email protected]